 Microwave Method

 - Cover the bowl with plastic wrap and microwave at 600W for 2 minutes.
-Mix thoroughly with a rice paddle or silicone spatula and repeat three times in total (6 minutes).
+Mix thoroughly with a rice paddle or silicone spatula and repeat three times, 6 minutes in total.
+(If the rice seems hard or watery, microwave for an additional 20-30 seconds at a time until the rice is soft and the water is gone.)

 - Mix once more and cover with a damp tea towel.
 Rest for 10-15 minutes or until cool enough to touch.